mcglasp/ms4-big-idea-books/testing.md

 ## 4. User profile:
 #### 4.1 Create a user profile by registering on the site.
 - Works as expected.
-Created a new user profile using a temporary email address; verified the email using the ink recieved; logged into the account.
+Created a new user profile using a temporary email address; verified the email using the ink received; logged into the account.
 #### 4.2 View order history on a profile page.
 - Works as expected.
 Created an order and checked for that order in order history.
 #### 4.3 Search order history via keywords for genre, title, author and order number.